 Oxpeckers is a data-driven journalism (#ddj) organisation, which means that we source, aggregate and analyse data to help track and expose eco-offences across international borders.
 Our investigative stories use data-driven reporting, animated maps, and other types of data visualisation to augment traditional storytelling methods.

 In our efforts to promote transparency and accountability, Oxpeckers shares these datasets with our users and readers.

 Some of our investigations have produced large quantities of data that required combining, checking and cleaning, and represent significant amounts of work.
 These curated datasets, produced as part of various Investigations, are available for users and readers to download, explore and use as they see fit.

 This dataset exposes mines in South Africa that have not complied with water use licence conditions.
 The data, released by the Department of Water & Sanitation in 2019, was used in the #MineAlert investigation Sweeping water permit violations at mines across SA.

 Mine closure certificates and financial provisions for rehabilitation

-• This is the dataset of mine closure certificates and financial provisions for rehabilitation across South Africa.
-This data was used in our investigation titled “Coal mines leave a legacy of ruin“
+This dataset details closure certificates and financial provisions for mine rehabilitation across South Africa.
+This data, released by provincial and national Department of Minerals offices as a result of Access to Information requests by Oxpeckers journalists, was featured in the #MineAlert investigation Coal mines leave a legacy of ruin.